Space Electronics Market Size and Share

 Space Electronics Market Analysis by Mordor Intelligence

-The space electronics market reached USD 5.06 billion in 2025 and will expand to USD 6.61 billion by 2030, posting a 5.47% CAGR.
+The space electronics market size reached USD 5.06 billion in 2025 and will expand to USD 6.61 billion by 2030, posting a 5.47% CAGR.
 The steady trajectory signals a transition from early-decade prototype launches to scalable production runs that embed autonomous computing, high-efficiency power devices, and radiation-tolerant designs into every mission class.
 Momentum coalesces around three themes: multi-orbit broadband constellations seeking thousands of satellites, deep-space exploration programs that need onboard decision-making far from Earth, and small-sat manufacturing lines that deliver commercial-grade pricing without sacrificing radiation resilience.
 Supply-chain tightness for radiation-hardened wafers remains a structural headwind, while export-control reforms modestly widen collaborative opportunities within trusted partner networks.
 Competitive strategies increasingly pair space-heritage firms with commercial semiconductor partners so that innovations in edge-AI, wide-bandgap power devices, and modular avionics flow quickly into flight hardware.

 Key Report Takeaways